 ROLE OF THE ORTHOPAEDIC SURGEON: Provide a statement, clarifying the role of the orthopaedic surgeon, stating significant part taken in the planning and/or execution of the design and analysis of data and time to be allocated to the project each week during the grant period, including percent of time and use of time.
 Simple technical roles such as obtaining tissue samples at surgery or providing patients for analysis are not generally considered to be substantial roles.

 I will be involved in every aspect of this research project, from experimental design, patient enrollment, analysis, and manuscript preparation.
 Specifically, I will determine if patients are eligible based on the inclusion and exclusion criteria set forth in the experimental design.
-I will enroll the patient in the study and collect preoperative blood samples I have developed and prepared this specific grant with counsel from my mentor Dr. Kelly.
-During the grant period I have a dedicated 3 months of protected research time.
+I will enroll the patient in the study and collect preoperative blood samples.
+I have developed and prepared this specific grant with counsel from my mentor Dr. Kelly.
+During the grant period, I have a dedicated 3 months of protected research time.
 One hundred percent of my time will be allocated to the project during that time.
 Prior to starting my research rotation, I plan to begin enrolling patients and collecting samples.
 This will allow maximum use of my dedicated research time for performing experiments and analyzing data.
-After my 3-month rotation, the percent of time allocated to the project will be significantly less and will mostly consist of data analysis and manuscript preparation.
+After my 3-month rotation, the percent of time allocated to the project will be significantly less and will mainly consist of data analysis and manuscript preparation.
 However, any remaining laboratory work can be completed on weekends and evenings as indicated, and my residency program is fully dedicated to allowing time for completion of this research project.

 CAREER GOALS: Provide a statement describing your career goals, including a summary of past accomplishments in research, citing future research goals and how successful completion of this Research Grant will enhance your potential for future NIH or other large-scale funding.